 Your nomination form needs to be at the pinnacle of clarity.
 They’re looking for your ability to explain what it is you want to share in a couple of sentences, and it needs to be ON POINT.

-A current client, Bernie Swain, co-founder of the famed Washington Speakers Bureau and author of What Made Me Who I Am is in the process of finalizing his upcoming TEDx talk on for TEDx NewBedford on November 11th, and we know that he is excited to share his thoughts about human potential, success, and accomplishment.
+A WMG client, Bernie Swain, co-founder of the famed Washington Speakers Bureau and author of What Made Me Who I Am landed a talk at the TEDx NewBedford event where he shared his thoughts about human potential, success, and accomplishment.

 Having success at a TEDx talk paves the way for an opportunity on the large TED stage.
 If your TEDx performance goes well and the video from the event gets significant views and feedback, your chance of being considered for TED increase.
 So make it a part of your strategy to promote the TEDx event as much as possible when you’re video is available post-event.